Skip to Content

 Create Sugar Skulls At Home

-If schedules prohibit you and your family from enjoying one of these celebrations around town, or if you’re looking for a fun way to get your kids involved in Día del los Muertos at home, try making sugar skulls.
+If schedules prohibit you and your family from enjoying one of these celebrations around town, or if you’re looking for a fun way to get your kids involved in Día de los Muertos at home, try making sugar skulls.

 It’s a simple process that only requires a few ingredients.
-Best of all, it can be adapted so you can make enough just for your family or a large batch to share with your child’s class, as Yvonne did.
+Best of all, it can be adapted so you can make enough for just your family or a large batch to share with your child’s class, as Yvonne did.

-Take a look at the video and step-by-step instructions below or see Yvonne’s post about how to make sugar skulls.
+Take a look at the video and step-by-step instructions below, or see Yvonne’s post about how to make sugar skulls.

 Wendy Kennar is a mother, writer, and former teacher who has lived her entire life in the same Los Angeles zip code.
 You can read more from Wendy at her website WendyKennar.com where she writes about books, boys, and bodies (living with an invisible disability).